MiMmohammdi/RESTful-API/README.md

  5. Create new **.env** file or rename **.env.example** to **development.env**
  6. Insert information to **development.env**, such as **.env.example** and set database **username** and **password**
+ 7. Run application in development environment
+	> `nodemon`

- 7. Run migrations file by the following code
+ 9. Run migrations file by the following code

 	> `npx sequelize-cli db:migrate`

- 8. Run Seeders file and insert sample data for mySQL by the following code
+ 10. Run Seeders file and insert sample data for mySQL by the following code

 	> `npx sequelize-cli db:seed:all`

- 9. Run application in development environment

-	 > `nodemon`